 Carolyn A. Butts is the publisher/founder of African Voices, a leading non-profit arts magazine devoted to presenting fine art and literature by artists of color.
-Founded in 1992, African Voices will celebrate its 25th Anniversary in 2017.
+Founded in 1992, African Voices will celebrated its 25th Anniversary in 2017.
 She has served as an assistant press secretary to former New York State Comptroller H. Carl McCall and a press aide to former Manhattan Borough President Ruth Messinger.
-A former New York Post reporter, Carolyn was featured in Ms. Magazine’s October/November 2001 “Women to Watch” column for her outstanding achievements.
+A former New York Post reporter, Carolyn was featured in Ms. Magazine’s October/November 2001 “Women to Watch” column for her outstanding achievement.

 IMAN CHILDS, Social Media Team Member

 Iman Childs is a filmmaker and media blogger with a passion for socially conscious films and television shows that work to connect cultures.
 A New York native, Iman is an alumna of Northwestern University, where she graduated magna cum laude with a Bachelor’s in Film.
 Her senior thesis film, In Plain Sight, was screened at three film festivals in New York City.
 As a 2014-2015 Fulbright research grantee, Iman filmed a documentary in Rome, Italy concerning the lives of African immigrants and their integration into Italian society.
 The film, More than Sbarchi: The African Diaspora in Italy, is currently in post-production.